 At this point you can stir in the shredded chicken.
 Your gravy is ready!
 You can leave it on the stove on low for a few minutes while you prepare the rice and toppings, or even stick it into your slow cooker to keep warm.

 Topping options are totally up to your family's tastes.
 I'm showing you what my family has found to be our favorites, but feel free to experiment and try your own things.
-I do have to say that what makes these haystacks "hawaiian" is that they have pineapple and coconut on top, and it really does add a unique fresh flavor!
-I spoil my family and toast the almonds and coconut just to made them even better.
+I do have to say that what makes these haystacks "Hawaiian" is that they have pineapple and coconut on top, and it really does add a unique fresh flavor!
+I spoil my family and toast the almonds and coconut just to make them even better.

 I have found these gluten free chow mein noodles on Amazon!
 They are great and give that little bit of crunch that makes these stacks over the top!